It can be hard being the little guy. Even if you make a good salary every year,

 a class action lawsuit is to identify the fact that your problem probably has

 a lot more than just one victim.
-A malfunctioning slurry mixer could have resulted
+A malfunctioning machine could have resulted

 in a pollution of the water supply in your neighbourhood; therefore, all your